dalathegreat/Battery-Emulator-Wiki/docs/setup/hardware/wiring_tips_lv.md

 Contactors within HV packs drain continuously around 0.5A each, at 12V.
 Usually there are at least two of them, one for positive and one for negative, and a third one for circuit precharging.
 Varrying by type, an inrush current can develop for a very small amount of time when applying power to these contactors.

 Thus, the 12V power source (and backup battery) you use must be able to handle these.
 Generally a 12V 2.5A power supply should be enough for Battery Emulator hardware and the battery pack with it's own contactors, and this applies even if the contactors are controlled over CAN.
+A good example is **Mean Well DRC-40A**.
 If you use multiple packs in a double of triple setup, you'll need a bigger 12V supply accordingly.

+!!! warning "CAUTION"
+    To avoid welded contacts ensure you have a 12V backup system to avoid unwanted contact closings under load in case of a blackout.
+When shutting down a working battery system, no load can be present on the HV circuit.
+First shut down inverter before shutting off the battery, OR use the PAUSE button in the Webserver to ensure that 0A of current before shutting down the battery.
+Certain batteries have extremely sensitive welding detection.
+If there is over a few A of current during opening of contactors, they will set the "Contactors Welded" state in their BMS and lock the battery permanently.

 Don't use the free CAT5/6 cable wires you have next to the CAN bus to externally drive contactors at 12V.
 Not only they are too thin, the contactors's inrush currents may cause interference with CAN / Modbus if you do that.
 Regular Ethernet cable wires go between 0.12 - 0.25mm² (23 - 26 AWG).
 You need at least 0.5mm² (20 AWG) which rated for max 0.5A on a few meters distance.